Sweeten’s 2020 guide to home remodeling costs in Los Angeles, including kitchen, bath, and whole-home (plus ADUs and permit tips!)

 An ADU is a secondary housing unit on a single-family residential lot.
 They tend to be adjacent to a primary housing unit, and are usually much smaller than the average home.
 You can learn more about them here, as well as the numerous new laws passed in 2016 and 2019 that are encouraging their proliferation in California by making them faster, easier and more efficient to build.

 Sweeten general contractors have worked on projects that range from about $50,000 to over $200,000, depending on whether they are conversions or ground-up constructions.
 There are numerous other factors that come into play.
 Importantly, what you have to work with is key–are you converting an existing structure that has electrical and/or plumbing?
 If so, it could be a relatively affordable proposition.
 Sweeten contractors Anna & Vahik tell us that in Los Angeles County, conversions average about $75,000 while ground-up constructions start at a range between $125,000 to $150,000.

-Sweeten contractor Brett explains that the specifics of the job will cause a wide variance in the costs associated with bringing it to compliance.
-He said, “ I have been able to convert garages to ADUs from $58,000, which already had plumbing (sewer) and its own electrical service.
-I also did another job, which was an old garage, and to completely convert it cost about $196,000.”
+The specifics of a job will cause a wide variance in the costs associated with bringing it to compliance.
+Some Sweeten contractors have been able to convert garages to ADUs from $58,000, which already had plumbing (sewer) and its own electrical service.
+Another old garage was completely converted costing about $196,000.”

 Costs for permits

 The cost of permits changes from town to town in Los Angeles.
 However, typically the cost will be determined by your budget and require a bit of high school math to figure out.

 According to Sweeten contractors in L.A., this number varies between an estimated $750 to $2,500 depending on the specific scope of work for each project.